 For my part, I didn't linger there too long and continued towards the seaside.
 As I passed these coconut trees and this tropical jungle, I still had trouble realizing that we were in Singapore.

-After some minutes only, I arrive at a small stretch of beach where a few bikes were already parked.
-The tide is high, so it's hard to imagine a "beach" as such, but I understand it's a picnic spot by the water.
+After just a few minutes, I arrived at a small stretch of beach where a few bicycles were already parked.
+The tide was high, so it was difficult to imagine a "beach" as such, but I gathered that it was a spot for picnicking by the water.

-Time to do 2-3 photos and I got back on my beat up bike, thinking I would do a little loop around the area, I started to ride along the same path following the water's edge, just like another bike just in front of me.
-But as I started to see him go down, take the bike and go over a tree trunk, then a group of rocks and struggle to continue without being able to get on the bike, I quickly turned around to go see another area.
+I took a couple of photos and hopped back on my beat-up bike, thinking I'd do a short loop in the area.
+I started following the same path along the water's edge, just like another cyclist right in front of me.
+But when I saw him come down, grab his bike, and go over a tree trunk, then a group of rocks, struggling to continue without being able to get back on, I quickly turned around to explore another area.

 Teck Seng's Place

-So I went back to the main path and then onto the tarmac road.
-Bordering the sensory Trail, you will come across a pretty pond filled with lotus flowers at the edge of which I took the time to take a few photos, again.
+So I headed back towards the main path and then onto the paved road.
+Bordering the Sensory Trail, you will come across a pretty pond filled with lotus flowers, by which I took the time to take some photos, again.

 My goal then was to reach house number 1, which simply refers to the number of its postal address.
 In doing so, I passed by some local houses, made of wood and which are supposed to represent the Kampong style.